dmccreary/learning-graphs/docs/vis/index.md

     1. Create a clear course description with prerequisites and goals using [Bloom's Taxonomy]
     1. Enumerate Concepts
     1. Find [Concept dependencies](../glossary.md#concept-dependency)
-    1. Generate a taxonomy of concepts and place in groups.json
+    1. Generate a taxonomy of concepts and place in groups section of a graph.json file
     1. Add a classifier to each Concept
     1. Validate the learning graph network
 2. Convert this learning graph to JSON format.